SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_demo.rst

 useful within the Jupyter Notebook.
 Different objects will look differently, but you can change the layout.

-If you're trying to learn pandas, there are many tutorials online, such
+If you’re trying to learn pandas, there are many tutorials online, such
 as: http://pandas.pydata.org/pandas-docs/stable/10min.html

 or a very long, but good video: